Introduction:

 Even In early

-April the temperatures where high and it felt hot, especially at noon when
+April the temperatures can be high and hot, especially at noon when

-climbing up from the lower Colorado river level to the trail head.
+climbing up from the lower Colorado river level to the trail head parking.

 The hike starts